-The Company granted the Lender a security interest in substantially all of the Company's assets.
+The Company granted SVB a security interest in substantially all of the Company's assets.
 The 2021 Term Loan requires the Company to comply with a minimum liquidity ratio covenant (as defined) by the 2021 Term Loan of not less than 0.95 to 1.00, and had a trailing six month rolling minimum revenue requirement of not less than 70% of the Company's projected revenue performed at the end of each reporting period.
 On September 30, 2021, we entered into the Consent and First Amendment to Loan and Security Agreement (the 2021 Term Loan Amendment) to, among other things, amend our 2021 Term Loan to eliminate the revenue covenant for the period ended September 30, 2021 and modify the revenue covenant threshold for the three months ended December 31, 2021.
-In addition, we agreed to establish a restricted cash collateral account for \$15 million for the benefit of our lender if the balance of our cash and cash equivalents declined below \$40 million.
-On December 31, 2021, we entered into the Consent and First Amendment to Loan and Security Agreement (the 2021 Term Loan and Security Agreement (the 2021 Term Loan Second Amendment) to, among other things, amend our 2021 Term Loan and First Amendment to Loan and Security Agreement (the 2021 Term Loan and First Amendment to Loan and Security Agreement (the 2021 Term Loan Second Amendment) to, among other things, amend our 2021 Term Loan and First Amendment to: (i) obtain consent for the \$4.6 million January 2022 milestone payment under the Indi APA, (ii) repay \$20 million in outstanding principal on December 31, 2021, and (v) modify the minimum revenue requirement to not less than 75% for the three months ended March 31, 2022 and not less than 75% on a trailing six month rolling basis for each quarter thereafter of the Company's projected revenue performed at the end of each reporting period.
-The Lender agreed to apply the full amount of funds previously established within the restricted cash collateral account to partially repay the \$20 million in outstanding principal,
+In addition, we agreed to establish a restricted cash collateral account for \$15 million for the benefit of SVB if the balance of our cash and cash equivalents declined below \$40 million.
+On December 31, 2021, we entered into the Consent and First Amendment to Loan and Security Agreement (the 2021 Term Loan and First Amendment to: (i) obtain consent for the \$4.6 million January 2022 milestone payment under the Indi APA, (ii) repay \$20 million in outstanding principal on December 31, 2021, and (v) modify the minimum revenue requirement to not less than 75% for the three months ended March 31, 2022 and not less than 75% on a trailing six month rolling basis for each quarter thereafter of the Company's projected revenue performed at the end of each reporting period.
+SVB agreed to apply the full amount of funds previously established within the restricted cash collateral account to partially repay the \$20 million in outstanding principal, thereby eliminating the restricted cash collateral account.

 On April 7, 2022, the Company entered into the Consent and Third Amendment to Loan and Security Agreement (the 2021 Term Loan Third Amendment).
-Under the terms of the 2021 Term Loan Third Amendment, the Company agreed to the repayment of \$3.0 million in outstanding principal in April 2022 with an additional \$2.0 million to be paid on September 30, 2022, in exchange for: (i) consent for a \$2.0 million April 2022 milestone payment under the Indi APA, as amended, (ii) waiver of minimum revenue requirement for the three months ended March 31, 2022 and adjustment of remaining revenue milestones for 2022, and (iii) waiver and elimination of the prepayment fee on the \$3.0 million 2021 Term Loan partial repayment in April 2022 and subsequent \$2.0 million principal repayment.
-The Company recorded a loss on extinguishment of \$18,000 resulting from the write-off of debt issuance costs associated with the \$3.0 million repayment of our 2021 Term Loan in April 2022.
+Under the terms of the 2021 Term Loan Third Amendment, the Company agreed to the repayment of \$3.0 million in outstanding principal in April 2022 with an additional \$2.0 million that was paid on September 30, 2022, in exchange for: (i) consent for a \$2.0 million April 2022 milestone payment under the Indi APA, as amended, (ii) waiver of minimum revenue requirement for the three months ended March 31, 2022 and adjustment of remaining revenue milestones for 2022, and (iii) waiver and elimination of the prepayment fee on the \$3.0 million 2021 Term Loan partial repayment in April 2022 and subsequent \$2.0 million principal repayment.